Marvel Contest of Champions

 Marvel Contest of Champions is a 2014 fighting video game developed and published by Kabam.
 It was released on December 10, 2014, for iOS and Android.
 The fighting game is primarily set in the Marvel Universe.
 The game is strongly based on the events of the limited comic book series Contest of Champions.
 An arcade version was released in 2019, developed by Raw Thrills and exclusive to Dave & Buster's locations.
-A port for Microsoft Windows via Steam was announced on May 15, 2025, with the demo version was released on May 29, 2025 and only available June 9 to 16, 2025 during Steam Next Fest, and full version was released on June 18, 2025.
+A port for Microsoft Windows via Steam was announced on May 15, 2025, with the demo version being released on May 29, 2025 and only available from June 9th to the 16th, 2025 during Steam Next Fest.
+The full Microsoft Windows version was released via Steam on June 18, 2025.